stratsys/Platform.Docs/docs/source/login/saml2.rst

 - If a mapping needs to be done from  a saml ``Attribute`` to the *Username*, *First name*, *Last name* or *Email* claim, this is done here.

-.. note:: Attribute mapping is only used in :ref:`just-in-time user provisioning <just-in-time-user-provisioning>`.
+.. note:: Attribute mapping is only used in  `just-in-time user provisioning <#just-in-time-jit-user-provisioning>`_.

 Metadata versions